wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 So they were actually very consciously using the kinds of techniques that I laid out for activist culture, but using them instead to spread marketing campaigns.
 So I was actually horrified at first and it was a dilemma.
 People thought, “Oh Rushkoff, all you did was give the advertisers all these hacktivist tools,” and I really started to think, “What side am I effectively on, anyway?
 Am I an unwitting double agent?
 Am I helping them?”

-RM:

-Knowing you the

-way that I do I would argue that you are probably more like a Trojan horse smuggling subversive

-ideas into corporate boardrooms.
-When these corporations hire a consultant, they only expect that the consultant is

-going to tell them what they want to know.
-T

-hey don’t know exactly what it is they want, they just know that they

-expect you to tell them.
+RM: Knowing you the way that I do I would argue that you are probably more like a Trojan horse smuggling subversive ideas into corporate boardrooms.
+When these corporations hire a consultant, they only expect that the consultant is going to tell them what they want to know.
+They don’t know exactly what it is they want, they just know that they expect you to tell them.

 DR: